NOTE: We are not accepting applications to CDT-D2AIR at this time. Any application received at this point may be rejected without review.

 All applicants must submit a completed CDT-D2AIR Supplementary Information Form with their application, in place of a research proposal or personal statement.
 Please ensure that you have familiarised yourself with the CDT-D2AIR programme and the list of potential supervisors before completing this form.

-Application reviewing may take several weeks.
+If you have submitted an application during our first round, application reviewing may take several weeks.
 Successful applicants will be contacted with information about the next stage of the application process, which includes an interview.
 Unsuccessful applicants will be contacted about the outcome of their application.
 We will be unable to provide any information on your application while it is under consideration.